claottoni/Peterborough-dental-calculus/README.md

 ```

 ## Antibiotic microbial resistance analysis

+### Preparation of the databases and Blast analysis
 We downloaded the `nucleotide_fasta_protein_homolog_model.fasta` from the CARD database and we replaced the spaces in the db with underscore, so as to keep the full info about the hits in the blastn analysis:
 ```bash
 sed 's/ /_/g' nucleotide_fasta_protein_homolog_model.fasta > nucleotide_fasta_protein_homolog_model.fasta_mod.fasta